colonelxy/Trustless-Elections-Dapp/README.md

 # Voter identification/logging

 This too can be secured by linking it to a ``QLDB`` to log the voting process.
 It will ensure voters are marked and analysed once identified and voted.
-This will help give a clear picture of totall voters, categorised by poling center, constituency and county.
+This will help give a clear picture of total voters, categorised by poling center, constituency and county.
 Makes it difficult to ammend the total number of votes cast and alert when a person votes more than once.

 ![logs in hyperledger fabric](./Images/Iot%20to%20QLDB%20to%20Hyperledger.jpeg)

-In this diagram, IEBC and the major stakeholders each to have their AWS accounts they have full control of to host fabric client nodes.
-These fabric nodes keeps copies of the ledger and also acts as concensus and validators of the activitie in the AWS Managed Blockchain peer nodes.
+In this diagram, IEBC and the major stakeholders each to have their AWS accounts, they have full control of to host fabric client nodes.
+These fabric nodes keeps copies of the ledger and also acts as concensus and validators of the activities in the AWS Managed Blockchain peer nodes.